zuplo/docs/docs/articles/custom-ci-cd.md

       # shell: bash is required so that pipefail is set.
       # See https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#exit-codes-and-error-action-preference
       # This way if the deploy fails, we fail before piping to tee.
-      # Note that you are not required to use tee.
+      # Note that you aren't required to use tee.
 We are using it in this example
       # so that the output is available to the terminal and written to the file.
       - name: Zuplo Deploy
         shell: bash